 All my students are special to me.
 At the recent President’s Award for Nurses at the Istana, I met two former students who are now established educators in their own right!
 It brings me so much happiness to know that they are doing their part in keeping nursing alive for generations to come.

-While I did not choose nursing, I chose to remain a nurse even till today.
 I am A/Prof Genedine Lim, and I believe that nurses will be at the forefront of the healthcare transformation in Singapore.